pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 	</pre>
 	</div>

-Here is the json that would be returned from posting the above json object to the sequence API:
+Here is the JSON that would be returned from posting the above JSON object to the sequence API:

+.. _error object:
 .. _Error Response:

 Error Object
 --------------------

 Converting a single sequence to GFE can be done by doing a POST to the gfe API.
-The object model for the gfe API is as follows:
+The model for the error reponse is as follows:

 .. raw:: html